ToolSense/python-project-template/README.md

 ### Dependencies
 To add dependencies use `rye add` and `rye sync` after wards.
 To add development dependencies use the command `rye add -- dev <package name>`.
 When you run `rye sync` it automatically downloads and install all packages, including development requirements.
 To skip installation of development dependencies, use `rye sync --no-dev`.

+### Toolsense Namespace
+It is possible to use this this template to create a new package in the Toolsense namespace.
+It is however important to do the following:
+1. Create a new folder in src/ called "toolsense"
+2. Move your package files to this folder
+3. Change the build targets in the pyproject.toml to `packages = ["src/toolsense"]`

 ## Usage
 The naming of the repo is typically a few words separated by a dash (-) and the package name is the same name but separated by underscores (_).
 It is not good practice to have a repository or package name with a `_test`-suffix as this is used for test-cases within the package.